xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.WORKBOOK**(**type\_num**, name\_text)

-Type\_num    is a number that specifies what type of workbook information you want.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies what type of workbook information you want.

 <table>
 <tbody>